 All disclosures should be recorded on CPOMs and held on the pupil's confidential file.

-This information shared with the mental health lead and safe guarding team who will store the record appropriately and offer support and advice about next steps.
+This information will be shared with the safeguarding team who will store the record appropriately and offer support and advice about next steps.
 See Appendix D for guidance about making a referral to CAMHS.

 Confidentiality